Twelve12com/wp-docker-builder/README.md

 	* Adds the **"Blog"** page
 		* Makes it default static posts page
 10. Asks for the BitBucket login info to create a private repository for this site
-11. Runs the Gulp to watch SASS changes (If package.json and gulpfile.js files exist in the active theme folder)

 ### When Starting *(sudo bash start)*